4 min read

 1. Attend our Clearing Open Day

-This is an opportunity for you to meet and engage with colleagues from our academic and student services communities.
+At Newcastle, our Clearing Open Day is an opportunity for you to meet and engage with colleagues from our academic and student services communities.

 2. Confirm your Clearing offer